readmeio/rdme/documentation/migration-guide.md

    - `versions`
    - `open`

-   The `openapi` command will be replaced by `openapi upload` and will have a simpler flag setup based on community feedback.
+   The `openapi` command is deprecated and will be replaced in `rdme@10` by a command with a simpler flag setup based on community feedback.

 6. **Verify any scripts that utilize raw CLI outputs**